Stolen Generations: Removed people

+By around the age of 18, the children were released from government control.

 The stated aim of the "resocialisation" program was to improve the integration of Aboriginal people into modern [European-Australian] society; however, a 1989 study conducted in Melbourne reported that there was no tangible improvement in the social position of "removed" Aboriginal people as compared to "non-removed".
 Particularly in the areas of employment and post-secondary education, the removed children had about the same results as those who were not removed.
 In the early decades of the program, post-secondary education was limited for most Australians, but the removed children lagged behind their white contemporaries as educational opportunities improved.

 The study indicated that removed Aboriginal people were less likely to have completed a secondary education, three times as likely to have acquired a police record, and were twice as likely to use illicit drugs as were Aboriginal people who grew up in their ethnic community.
 The only notable advantage "removed" Aboriginal people achieved was a higher average income.
 The report noted this was likely due to the increased urbanisation of removed individuals, and greater access to welfare payments than for Aboriginal people living in remote communities.
-There seemed to be little evidence that removed mixed-race Aboriginal people had been successful in gaining better work even in urbanised areas.

-By around the age of 18, the children were released from government control.
-In cases where their files were available, individuals were sometimes allowed to view their own files.
-According to the testimony of one Aboriginal person:

-I was requested to attend at the Sunshine Welfare Offices, where they formerly (sic) discharged me from State ward ship.
-It took the Senior Welfare Officer a mere 20 minutes to come clean, and tell me everything that my heart had always wanted to know...that I was of "Aboriginal descent", that I had a Natural mother, father, three brothers and a sister, who were alive...He placed in front of me 368 pages of my file, together with letters, photos and birthday cards.
-He informed me that my surname would change back to my Mother's maiden name of Angus.

 The Bringing Them Home report condemned the policy of disconnecting children from their cultural heritage.
 One witness said to the commission:

 I've got everything that could be reasonably expected: a good home environment, education, stuff like that, but that's all material stuff.
 It's all the non-material stuff that I didn't have—the lineage...
 You know, you've just come out of nowhere; there you are.

 In 2015, many of the recommendations of Bringing Them Home were yet to be fulfilled.
-In 2017, 35% of all children in out-of-home care in Australia identify as being Aboriginal, an increase from 20% in 1997 when Bringing Them Home was published.
+In 2025, it was reported that only 6% of recommendations had been implemented.

+As of 2022–23, around 200,000 people (nearly half of all adult Indigenous Australians) have a parent, grandparent, aunt, or uncle who was removed from their family.
+A 2026 study by the Australian Institute of Health and Welfare (AIHW), which had been commissioned by the Healing Foundation, studied data collected in 2022 and 2023 on Stolen Generation survivors (now all over 50) and their descendants.
+It found that, compared with other Indigenous people, survivors more likely to have severe or profound disability and more likely to have been admitted to hospital in the previous year.
+Compared with non-Indigenous Australians, survivors were much more likely to have kidney disease, a severe or profound disability, or high psychological distress, and also experienced greater socioeconomic difficulties.